israphial/bindary/readme.md

     <li>Popup that displays on mobile devices informing user that this app is built for computers and may not function properly on their device</li>
     <li>"Haptic animations" - user interaction with the page performs visual cues.
 Eg., pressing a listed key flashes the associated list descriptor</li>
     <li>Improved popup styles, especially submenu popup</li>
+    <li>Timer notification will make a distinct sound as well as notify user that the timer is up</li>
+    <li>Ability to label timers; label will appear in the "timer complete" notification so the user knows which timer has finished</li>
 </ul>

 <h2>Possibly Planned Features</h2>